mdditt2000/prometheus/README.md

             action: keep
             regex: k8s-bigip-ctlr
 ```
-Add BIG-IP - TS job_name to the config-map.yaml so it applies the configuration Prometheus.yaml
+Add BIG-IP and CIS job_name to the config-map.yaml so it applies the configuration Prometheus.yaml.
+Re-apply the Prometheus deployment and ConfigMap

 **Field description**